lyndon025/playtested/src/content/article/legacy/2023-10-26-simcity-died-so-that-cities-skylines-can-live--first-impressions---cities-skylines-ii.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-26-simcity-died-so-that-cities-skylines-can-live-first-impressions-cities-skylines-ii
+title: SimCity died so that Cities Skylines can live | First Impressions - Cities Skylines II
+game: Cities Skylines II
 description: Cities Skylines II is an immersive city-building experience that combines creativity with strategic planning.
 As mayor of your virtual city, you'll shape a thriving metropolis from the ground up.
 featured: false
 pubDate: 2023-10-26
 tags:
   - cities-skylines-ii
   - console
   - pc
   - playstation
-- playstation 5
+  - playstation-5
   - simulation
   - strategy
   - taptap
-- xbox series
+  - xbox-series
 thumb: ''
-title: SimCity died so that Cities Skylines can live | First Impressions - Cities Skylines II
-game: Cities Skylines II
 ---

 Cities Skylines II is an immersive city-building experience that combines creativity with strategic planning.
 As mayor of your virtual city, you'll shape a thriving metropolis from the ground up.

 When I started the game, performance hit me in the face with around 10+ FPS even in the main menu.
 I quickly adjusted the settings to prioritize performance, and immediately experienced a better-performing game, running at around 40-60 FPS on my aging i7-8700k processor paired with an RTX 3080.
 However, as I grew my city to over 30,000 citizens, my performance took significant hits, dropping below 30 FPS, accompanied by heavy frame drops and freezes.
 Sometimes, it even becomes a slideshow.
 So yeah, performance = BAD